 • How To Calculate Discount Charge Fees

 How to calculate discount charge fees can be one of the most complicated parts of using a factoring, invoice finance or invoice discounting facility.
-Below we explain exactly how these charges work.
+Below we explain exactly how these charges work and provide a guide to avoid hidden costs.

 Invoice Finance Charges